“In insecure relationships, we disguise our vulnerabilities so our partner never really sees us.”

 An Emotionally Focused Therapy (EFT) Approach

-EFT is the foundation of my couples work.
-This approach helps partners identify the unhelpful cycles they get stuck in and uncover the deeper emotions and longings underneath.
+EFT is rooted in Attachment Theory and is the foundation of my couples work.
+This approach helps partners understand how their attachment patterns and relational history shape their current relationship, while also identifying the unhelpful cycles they get stuck in and the deeper emotions and longings underneath.
 Instead of staying in surface-level conflict, EFT allows couples to access and share their most vulnerable feelings.
 As partners begin to reach for each other with more honesty and openness, new patterns of closeness and connection naturally form.

 Integrating Other Therapeutic Techniques